canonical/checkbox/contrib/checkbox-dss-validation/README.md

 # Install dependencies

-Some test need dependencies, so in order to run all tests, you might way to install those dependencies.
-A helper script is available to install them:
+Some test need dependencies, and a helper script is available to install them:

 ```shell
 checkbox-dss.install-deps